-Today's tutorial is more about theoretical learning than coding because we must have basic knowledge about, what we are actually implementing in our code because if our basis is strong only then we can make an efficient program of a larger scale.
+Today's tutorial is more about theoretical learning than coding because we must have basic knowledge about what we are actually implementing in our code because if our basis is strong then only we can make an efficient program of a larger scale.

 Operators that Python Language supports are:

 We must remember most of them from our basic mathematics that we studied in school.
-May be except for the last one, that might be new for some of us.
+May be except the last one, that might be new for some of us.
 To understand bitwise fully, we must have the basic knowledge of the conversion of decimal into binary.
 For example, the binary for the first five number is: